wp-digital/wp-instagram/README.md

-# Wordpress Instagram integration
+# WordPress Instagram integration

 ### Description

 Enables Instagram API for developers.

-The idea of plugin is to use [Instagram-PHP-API](https://github.com/espresso-dev/instagram-basic-display-php) with ability to get access token through WordPress admin panel.
+The idea of plugin is to use [Instagram Basic Display PHP API](https://github.com/espresso-dev/instagram-basic-display-php) with ability to get access token through WordPress admin panel.

 ### Install